-Farrier: When scoring your longest road at the end of the game, score 3 Points $\bigstar$ for each tile instead of 2 $\bigstar$ .
+Farrier: When scoring your longest road at the end of the game, score 3 Points ★ for each tile instead of 2 ★.

 Monument: Score 2 Points ★ for each segment of this tile touching a matching segment.
-The Monument has a total of 9 segments: 3 Forest, 3 Mountain, and 3 road segments.
+The Monument has a total of 9 segments: 3 Forest ⇔, 3 Mountain ♠, and 3 Road ➤ segments.

-Outpost: Count the number of building tiles on the shortest path of connected roads from the Outpost to the Church (using any players' roads).
-Score 1 Point ★ for each tile.
+Outpost: Count the number of building tiles on the shortest route from this Outpost to the Church.

+Score 1 Point for each tile.
 Include both the Outpost and the Church when counting tiles.

-Pond: As long as the Pond is connected to the hamlet by a road, score 3 Points $\bigstar$ .
+Pond: As long as the Pond is connected by a road, score 3 Points ★.

-Shrine: Score 2 Points ★ for each Church delivery you've successfully completed.
+Shrine: Score 2 Points 🖈 for each Church delivery you've successfully completed.

-Small Mountain Range (& Large Mountain Range):

-Score 1 (or 2) Points 🖈 for each segment of this tile touching another Mountain segment.
+Small Mountain Range (& Large Mountain Range): Score 1 (or 2) Points ★ for each segment connected to another Mountain ▲ segment.
 Mountain Ranges do not need to have a road connection (such as a Bridge) in order to be counted at the end of the game.

-Small Woodland (& Large Woodland): Score 1 (or 2) Points 🖈 for each segment of this tile touching another Forest segment.
-Woodlands do not need to have a road connection (such as a Path) in order to be counted at the end of the game.
+Small Woodland (& Large Woodland): Score

+1 (or 2) Points † for each segment connected to

+another Forest segment.
+Woodlands do not

+need to have a road connection (such as a Path) in

+order to be counted at the end of the game.

-Square: Score 3 Points ★ for each road connected to this tile..
-Do not score any Points ★ for any player-built roads (such as Bridges or Paths) or any other matching segments (such as Forest-to-Forest segments).
+Square: Score 3 Points ★ for each road connected to this tile.
+Do not score any Points ★ for any player-built roads (such as Bridges or Paths) or any other matching segments (such as Forest-to-Forest ★ segments).

-Stables: Score 2 Points † for each Donkey you own.
+Stables: Score 2 Points ★ for each Donkey you own.

-Tavern: Score 1 Point $\bigstar$ for each 1 Gold ( you still have at the end of the game, up to a maximum of 8 Points $\bigstar$ .
-You still also score end of game Gold ( Points $\bigstar$ as normal.
+Tavern: Score 1 Point ★ for each 1 Gold 5 you still have at the end of the game, up to a maximum of 8 Points ★.
+You still also score end of game Gold 6 Points ★ as normal.